xsrf/NeoTree/readme.md

 - Custom programming via MicroUSB
 - Based on ATTiny85 microcontroller
 - Mode/Animation selection via Button (to be implemented...)

+A **short press** on the MODE button cycles the available modes.
+When you **hold down** the MODE button, the current animations slows down or changes its style each time the star flashes.
 ## Getting started (programming)

 ### Installing VSCode and PlatformIO